Gravitational Lensing in the Charged NUT-de Sitter Spacetime

-For the charged NUT-de Sitter spacetimes $z$ only depends on the radius coordinates $r_{O}$ of the observer and $r_{L}$ of the light source.
-Fig.~11 shows the redshift factor $z$ for observers at radius coordinates $r_{O}=4m$, $r_{O}=6m$, $r_{O}=8m$ and $r_{O}=10m$ and a light source at the radius coordinate $r_{L}=9m$ as function of the gravitomagnetic charge $n$ for the NUT metric (top left), the charged NUT metric (top right), the NUT-de Sitter metric (bottom left) and the charged NUT-de Sitter metric (bottom right).
+For the charged NUT--de Sitter spacetimes $z$ only depends on the radius coordinates $r_{O}$ of the observer and $r_{L}$ of the light source and the four parameters $m$, $\Lambda$, $e$ and $n$.
+Figure~11 shows the redshift factor $z$ for observers at radius coordinates $r_{O}=4m$, $r_{O}=6m$, $r_{O}=8m$, and $r_{O}=10m$ and a light source at the radius coordinate $r_{L}=9m$ as function of the gravitomagnetic charge $n$ for the NUT metric (top left), the charged NUT metric (top right), the NUT--de Sitter metric (bottom left) and the charged NUT--de Sitter metric (bottom right).
 The cosmological constant and the electric charge are $\Lambda=1/(200m^2)$ and $e=3m/4$, respectively.
-For $n=0$ the redshift factor $z$ reduces to the redshift factors in the Schwarzschild metric (top left), the Reissner-Nordstr\"{o}m metric (top right), the Schwarzschild-de Sitter metric (bottom left) and the Reissner-Nordstr\"{o}m-de Sitter metric (bottom right), respectively. \\ For $r_{O}<r_{L}$ we only have blueshifts while for $r_{L}<r_{O}$ we only have redshifts.
+For $n=0$ the redshift factor $z$ reduces to the redshift factors in the Schwarzschild metric (top left), the Reissner-Nordstr\"{o}m metric (top right), the Schwarzschild--de Sitter metric (bottom left) and the Reissner-Nordstr\"{o}m--de Sitter metric (bottom right), respectively. \\ For $r_{O}<r_{L}$ we mainly have blueshifts while for $r_{L}<r_{O}$ we mainly have redshifts.
 When we now turn on the gravitomagnetic charge $n$ in the former case with growing gravitomagnetic charge the outer black hole horizon approaches the observer $r_{\mathrm{H},\mathrm{o}}\rightarrow r_{O}$ and thus light rays emitted by the light source are infinitely blueshifted leading to $z\rightarrow -1$.
 In the latter case with growing gravitomagnetic charge $n$ the outer black hole horizon approaches the light source $r_{\mathrm{H},\mathrm{o}}\rightarrow r_{L}$ and thus light rays emitted by this source become infinitely redshifted and we have $z\rightarrow \infty$.\\ When we now turn on the electric charge $e$ for small $n\approx 0$ the blueshifts and the redshifts slightly decrease.
 The outer black hole horizon is originally located at a smaller radius coordinate and thus we have $z\rightarrow -1$ and $z\rightarrow \infty$ for slightly larger gravitomagnetic charges $n$, respectively.